mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

 Notice here specifically the globalcmd=listen directive.This allows us to stop this recording through another invocation of fmedia.exe.

+Also note the specific quality and sampling rate provided here - I fine-tuned this using a [few experiments](https://maxrohde.com/2023/09/17/optimise-openai-whisper-api-sampling-rate-quality).

-When F8 is pressed and we are currently recording, we use fmedia.exe to send the command to stop recording.
+When F8 is pressed and we are currently recording, we use `fmedia.exe` to send the command to stop recording.

 ```
 Run %A_WorkingDir%\bin\fmedia-1.31-windows-x64\fmedia\fmedia.exe --globcmd=stop,, Hide